13.6.19

 Musquodoboit Harbour Library Reading Section March to May

-I got a call from an artist friend at the end of February and she was wondering if I would like to set up an art show for three months at the newly renovated Musquodoboit Harbour Library.
-It was impromptu but luckily I had many display frames to pop in the artworks.
-I was told it was a success as the people who came into the library did have smiles and told stories of their own pets to the librarians.
+I received a call from an artist friend at the end of February, and she asked if I would be interested in organizing an art show for three months at the newly renovated Musquodoboit Harbour Library.
+It was impromptu, but luckily, I had many display frames to pop in the artworks.
+I was told it was a success because the people who came into the library did have smiles and shared stories about their own pets with the librarians.

 In conjunction with the pet portrait art show, on May 27th in the library workroom, I demonstrated the many attributes of using pastel as a medium.
-We got to play with pigments and have a wonderful afternoon with tea, coffee, and my homemade lemon bundt cake... that was popular!
+We got to play with pigments and had a wonderful afternoon with tea, coffee, and my homemade lemon bundt cake, which was popular!

 Draw & trace goat portrait.